fun fun fun

 .

-I bought my Print Gocco PG-5 at the Shibuya Tokyu Hands in 2006 for an amazing 6825yen (or US$63.60)1 — I say amazing because it can cost as much as US$1952, about thrice what I paid for!, in some US Gocco supplier shops so I would say that Japan is the best place to get it from3.
+I bought my Print Gocco PG-5 at the Shibuya Tokyu Hands in 2006 for an amazing 6825yen (or US$63.60) ((PHP 2,565.20 according to the XE-UCC)) — I say amazing because it can cost as much as US$195 ((PHP 7,868.25)), about thrice what I paid for!, in some US Gocco supplier shops so I would say that Japan is the best place to get it from ((But if you can’t wait and must have it NOW, then it’s worth coughing up the dough for.)).
 Just remember to pronounce it this way, Purinto Gokko, to avoid awkward Rost in Transration moments. πŸ˜‰

 UPDATE (9.20.08): Exciting news, everyone!
 I just found out that the Gocco and its supplies are available here in the Philippines!
 Tin, a stay-at-home-mom based in Iloilo sells Gocco kits, inks, bulbs, and other paraphernalia you will need to lead the Gocco life via her cute little shop, One Tiny Party.
 Her site also features pics of her pretty Gocco’d artworks and a lot of helpful tips and links for everyone interested in going Gocco. [go!]